microsoft/cobalt/infra/modules/providers/azure/api-mgmt/README.md

   - service_url : The list of Absolute URL's of the backend service implementing this API.
   - apimgmt_logger_name : Logger name for API management.
   - appinsghts_instrumentation_key : Instrumentation key for App Insights.
+  - api_operation_name : Name of the api management API operation to create.
+  - api_operation_display_name : The Display Name for this API Management Operation.
+  - api_operation_method : The HTTP Method used for this API Management Operation, like GET, DELETE, PUT or POST - but not limited to these values.

 Please click the [link](https://www.terraform.io/docs/providers/azurerm/d/api_management.html) to get additional details on settings in Terraform for Azure API Management.